CX-Box/cxbox-doc/docs/widget/type/widget.md

 * [PickListPopup widget](/widget/type/picklistpopup/picklistpopup) is a component that allows the user to select a value from a Popup list of entities.
 * [AssocListPopup widget](/widget/type/assoclistpopup/assoclistpopup) is a popup component designed to the selection of multiple values.
 * [FormPopup widget](/widget/type/formpopup/formpopup) is a component for additional field checks in popup and the ability to add information inside the popup.
 * [GroupingHierarchy widget](/widget/type/groupinghierarchy/groupinghierarchy) presents shared information across multiple records, enabling rows to be grouped by one or more specified fields.
+* [FilePreview widget](/widget/type/filepreview/filepreview) is a component for file viewing.
+It always occupies 50% of the main screen area and stays fixed at the top while scrolling.

 ## Structure .widget.json